kleenkanteen/when2meetcopy/README.md

-A modern lookinkg when2meet.com with some extra functionality
+A modern looking when2meet.com with some extra functionality